BrunoLevy/learn-fpga/LiteX/software/Doom/README.md

 - Then copy `doom.elf` to the SDCard.
 - Download [`DOOM1.WAD`](https://doomwiki.org/wiki/DOOM1.WAD) and copy it to the SDCard.

+Connect a screen to the HDMI connector of the ULX3S

 Connect to the SoC (`lxterm
 /dev/ttyUSBnnn`), and start the program:
 ```